Kiln Dry in the Woodworking Industry.

 When the pressure is quite big and can cause damage to the wood, then the

 operator can do some manipulations to reduce the pressure on the timber.
-Wetting the wood surface with water in to some species and reduce the air drying temperature can be done to control the drying
+Wetting the wood surface with water in some species and reducing the air drying temperature can be done to control the drying

 process.
 In some cases of hardwood, the drying can occur faster than softwood.
 In